Pediatric Nurse Practitioner

 Pediatric Nurse Practitioner Salary and Employment

 The job outlook for nurse practitioners, in general, is also promising.
-The Bureau of Labor Statistics reports that nurse practitioner employment is expected to rise 26 percent by 2028, which is faster than average.
-There will be an expected 171,700 job opportunities that will be available by 2024.
+The Bureau of Labor Statistics reports that nurse practitioner employment is expected to rise 38 percent by 2032, which is faster than average.
+An expected 384,900 job opportunities for nurse practitioners will be available by 2032.

 The American Association of Medical Colleges (AAMC) reports there will be a projected shortage of physicians by the year 2030, ranging between 40,800 and 104,900 physicians.
 Nurse practitioners are already beginning to fill the gaps to meet the needs of the growing and aging population, especially in primary care.
 The American Association of Nurse Practitioners reports that 89.2 percent of NPs are certified in primary care medicine; 62.4 percent in family medicine and 4.8 percent are certified in pediatric medicine.
 The addition of NPs in pediatric primary care help to offload primary care physicians and increase access to care.